The generalized distance spectrum of a graph and applications: Main Results

 \begin{remark} Note that computing $\Phi(z;G)$ basically determines all of the common graph invariants.
 For example, the eigenvalues of the adjacency matrix can be computed as $d/dz (\Phi(z;G))$ evaluated at $z=0$, and the eigenvalues of the classical distance matrix are $d/dz (\Phi(z;G))$ evaluated at $z=1$.

-One common observation in the literature on distance matrices~\cite{Ruzieh.Powers.90, Indulal.Gutman.08, Lin.etal.13, Aouchiche.Hansen.14, Azarija.14, Barik.Bapat.Pati.15, Aalipour.etal.16} is that they can have eigenvalues that occur in different multiplicities than for the adjacency matrix, and typically one sees fewer distinct distance eigenvalues than adjacency eigenvalues.
-The reason for this is clear once we consider the properties of the spectral polynomials $\phi_i(z;G)$; while the functions $\phi_i(z;G)$ are all distinct, in many cases they have common derivatives at $z=1$.
+One common observation in the literature on distance matrices~\cite{Ruzieh.Powers.90, Indulal.Gutman.08, Lin.etal.13, Aouchiche.Hansen.14, Azarija.14, Barik.Bapat.Pati.15, Aalipour.etal.16} is that they can have eigenvalues that occur in different multiplicities than for the adjacency matrix. \cb{It has been observed that many examples of distance-regular graphs have fewer distinct distance eigenvalues than adjacency eigenvalues.
+The reason for this in the case of distance-regular graphs} is clear once we consider the properties of the spectral polynomials $\phi_i(z;G)$; while the functions $\phi_i(z;G)$ are all distinct, in many cases they have common derivatives at $z=1$.
 In fact, we see below that for some Hamming and Johnson graphs, the functions $\phi_i(z;G)$ are typically have multiple factors of $(1-z)$.
 This implies that the derivative at $z=1$ has multiple zeros, and thus the multiplicity of the zero eigenvalue is much higher for the classical distance matrix.
-In fact, it follows from above that when the eigenvalues of any graph matrix are different from those of the adjacency matrix, it is nongeneric and due to a coincidental arrangement of these $\phi_i(z;G)$ at a particular value of $z$.
+In fact, it follows from above that when the { multiplities of the} eigenvalues of any graph matrix are different from those of the adjacency matrix, it is nongeneric and due to a coincidental arrangement of these $\phi_i(z;G)$ at a particular value of $z$.

 In fact, it follows from the above that if we consider a generic perturbation of the classical distance matrix (e.g. instead of $f_i = i$ we choose $f_i = i + \e X_i$ for some independent random $X_i$, then with probability one the spectrum will have the exact same multiplicities as for the adjacency spectrum and we will have ``unfolded'' the coincidence that occurs in the derivatives at $z=1$.
 In this sense, the eigenvalue multiplicities are more stable for the adjacency matrix than they are for the distance matrix. \end{remark}